Reginald Cholmondeley: Marriage

 On 17 October 1867 at Rostherne, Cholmondeley married Alice Mary Egerton (1836–27 November 1868), daughter of William Egerton, 1st Baron Egerton of Tatton and Charlotte Elizabeth Loftus, daughter of John Loftus, 2nd Marquess of Ely.
 His younger brother, the Reverend Richard Hugh Cholmondeley, officiated at the ceremony.

 His new wife was an artist and a poet and the couple were well-suited but the marriage would be short-lived.
 Alice died in childbirth on 27 November and was buried on 3 December 1868; her infant daughter, Alice, died three weeks after her mother, on 11 December and was buried on 19 December at the parish church at Condover.

-In the Church of St Mary and St Andrew, Condover, there is a very affecting monument to Alice Cholmondeley that was sculpted by her husband of one year.
+In the Church of St Mary and St Andrew, Condover, there is a monument to Alice Cholmondeley that was sculpted by her husband of one year.
 It features a recumbent effigy of Alice, with her infant daughter by her side and an empty cradle at her feet.
 Cholmondeley also sculpted the recumbent effigy of his cousin, Blanche Heber (d.
 1870), at St Luke's Church, Hodnet.

 In 1871 he published Poems by A.C., a volume of poems by his late wife and dedicated to Robert Browning, and in 1875, Emblems, a volume of her drawings.
 A presentation copy of the latter was given to the banker, George Rae.